 PSSM & Muscular HealthBy: Dr. Lydia Gray

-Polysaccharide Storage Myopathy (PSSM), also called Equine Polysaccharide Storage Myopathy (EPSM), is an inherited condition that occurs most commonly in Quarter Horses, draft horses and warmbloods, but can also show up in other breeds.
-The muscles of a horse with PSSM are unable to properly store glucose (sugar), so it is unavailable when needed for energy.
+Polysaccharide Storage Myopathy (PSSM), also called Equine Polysaccharide Storage Myopathy (EPSM or EPSSM), is likely an inherited condition, occurring most commonly in Quarter Horses, draft horses, and warmbloods, but also showing up in other breeds.
+The muscles of a horse with PSSM are unable to properly store glucose (sugar) so it is unavailable when needed for energy.
+Two forms have now been identified: Type 1, which is caused by a genetic mutation, and Type 2, the cause of which has yet to be determined.
 PSSM is related to “tying up”, but “tying up” can have many causes.
 For more information on the causes of “tying up” not related to PSSM, click here.

-Vitamin E for its antioxidant properties.
-Other antioxidants include Vitamin C, Grape Seed Extract and Super Oxide Dismutase.
-Anecdotal evidence also suggests that the anti-inflammatory/antioxidant Dimethylglycine (DMG) may be beneficial for horses with muscle disorders like PSSM.
+Because of the oxidative stress associated with this disorder, as well as the free radicals generated from the high fat diet often recommended by horses with PSSM (see ‘Diet’ below), experts advise supplementing with Vitamin E for its antioxidant properties.
+Other antioxidants include Selenium, Vitamin C, and Grape Seed Extract.
+Anecdotal evidence also suggests that magnesium, branched chain amino acids, and Dimethylglycine (DMG) may also be beneficial for horses with muscle disorders like PSSM.

 Housing & Exercise

 Ample turnout is essential for horses with PSSM, as they should not be stalled for more than 12 hours at a time.
-Another key to managing this condition is keeping the horse in a consistent exercise program – meaning controlled exercise such as hand walking, lunging or riding.
+Ideally these horses should be kept outside 24 hours per day.
+Another key to managing this condition is keeping the horse in a consistent exercise program – meaning controlled exercise such as hand walking, lunging, riding, or driving.
 When returning the horse to work after a bout of PSSM, start gradually.
 Always provide these horses with a long warm-up and cool-down, and offer frequent walk breaks.